gondolieri-coop/catalogue-chimerical/content/en/items/clothing/wrap/held-hands-wrap.md

 This silken lavendar wrap features dozens of small hands entwined around a wand of holly, each made of ironoak.
 Between the fingers, a pale green mold slowly grows.

-While worn, any matrix the wearer holds can be used by a loved one, so long as they entwine their fingers with the wearer.
+Purchased from a widower and confirmed via the Truthing dweomer: while worn, any matrix the wearer holds can be used by a loved one, so long as they entwine their fingers with the wearer.
 Any dweomer cast through the matrix is twice as powerful if cast this way.
+An astonishingly narrowly authored work unfortunately rife with base Pentolan sentimentality.